gogins/cloud-5/README.md

 [cloud_music_no_9](http://localhost:8000/cloud_music_no_9.html), which uses
 many facilities of the system.

-THe build may fail due to failure to build `canvas.node` (not actually used here).
+The build may fail due to failure to build `canvas.node` (not actually used here).
 If that happens, execute `cd cloud-5/strudel/packages/canvas` and `node-gyp rebuild`, and try again from `pnpm run build`.